Discovery and Follow-up of ASASSN-23bd (AT 2023clx): The Lowest Redshift and Least Luminous Tidal Disruption Event To Date: Summary

 \section{Summary}

-In this manuscript, we present the discovery and multiband photometric and spectroscopic data of the LLaF nuclear transient ASASSN-23bd in NGC 3799.
+We present the discovery and multiband photometric and spectroscopic data of the FaF nuclear transient ASASSN-23bd in NGC 3799.
 NGC 3799 is a star-forming galaxy with signs of potential weak AGN activity.
 ASASSN-23bd peaked on MJD $60000^{+3}_{-3}$, had a peak UV/optical luminosity of $(5.4\pm0.4)\times10^{42}$ erg s$^{-1}$, and has a near peak X-ray upper limit of $1.75\times10^{40}$ erg s$^{-1}$ and late-time X-ray detection of $L_{0.3-2 keV} = 4.2\times10^{39}$ erg $s^{-1}$.
 Spectroscopically, ASASSN-23bd shows $H\alpha$ emission throughout its decline, as well as \HeII\ emission near peak and \HeI\ emission shortly after the peak.
 The early rise of ASASSN-23bd is well fit by a near linear power law ($f\propto t^a$ with an exponent $a = 1.1\pm0.3$).
 We speculate that TDEs in galaxies with no AGN activity seem to rise with $f \propto t^2$ power laws, whereas TDEs in galaxies with existing AGN activity seem to prefer $f \propto t$ rises.

-The UV/optical SED of ASASSN-23bd is well fit by a blackbody, and the blackbody temperature is among the coolest of all LLaF TDEs with values and evolution most similar to AT~2020neh.
-The luminosity is less than any other LLaF TDE such as iPTF16fnl, AT~2020wey, and AT~2020neh.
+The UV/optical SED of ASASSN-23bd is well fit by a blackbody, and the blackbody temperature is among the coolest of all FaF TDEs with values and evolution most similar to AT~2020neh.
+The luminosity is less than any other FaF TDE such as iPTF16fnl, AT~2020wey, and AT~2020neh.

 ASASSN-23bd is the lowest redshift TDE to date and due to its low luminosity, ASASSN-23bd may not have been detected if it were not so close to us.
-In this sense, ASASSN-23bd is a fine but fortunate addition to the collection of LLaF TDEs.
-More LLaF TDEs should be discovered by deeper sky surveys such as LSST, providing further advances in the understanding of the variety of nuclear transients.
+In this sense, ASASSN-23bd is a fine but fortunate addition to the collection of FaF TDEs.
+More FaF TDEs should be discovered by deeper sky surveys such as LSST, providing further advances in the understanding of the variety of nuclear transients.